lukasbach/ts-starter/readme.md

 - Clone the template via the _Use this template_ button or by clicking [here](https://github.com/lukasbach/ts-starter/generate).
+- Search for "TODO" in the project and adjust everything applicable, and replace "{NAME}" with your project name
 - (optionally) Add a secret to GitHub with the name `npm_token` to allow NPM releases
 - (optionally) enable packaging an exported CLI via `pkg` if enabled in the CI file
 - remove or adapt from the following sections to adjust to the package